doofmars/spotiguess/README.md

 - Up to 4 players can join the session using the key
     + Mobile devices, tablets or smart-phones
     + Desktop devices also possible
-- Random song is selected from play-list with
+- Random song is selected from play-list
     + Information presented: album cover, artist, title and sample music
 - The player can select any collaborator of the play-list as answer.
 - Points are awarded for correct answers.